Marcus Semien Player Props: Rangers vs. Yankees

-On Saturday, Marcus Semien (.568 slugging percentage in past 10 games, including two home runs) and the Texas Rangers play the New York Yankees, whose starting pitcher will be Jhony Brito.
-First pitch is at 7:05 PM ET.
+Marcus Semien, with a slugging percentage of .421 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the New York Yankees, with Nestor Cortes Jr. on the hill, April 30 at 2:35 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Yankees.
+In his most recent game he had a hitless showing (0-for-4) against the Yankees.

 Marcus Semien Game Info & Props vs. the Yankees